Webador/SlmMail/docs/Mandrill.md

 #### Metadata

-You can add any metadata to a Madrill message.
-Metadata is set in the same way as template variables.
+You can add any metadata to a Mandrill message.
+Metadata is set in the same way as template variables (either globally or by recipient).

 ```php
 $message->setGlobalMetadata(array('key1' => 'value1', 'key2' => 'value2'))